informatik-mannheim/cblocks/README.md

 #TODO Visualizer part

 Alternatively you can read sensor data and control cBlocks via MQTT.
 The topic structure is described [here](https://github.com/weckbach/cblocks-backend/wiki/Real-time).
+Run `mosquitto_pub -t 'myClient/3307/0/0/input' -m '{"data": 100}'` to turn the motor to 100%.